Venkat-Kunaparaju/Venkat-Kunaparaju.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+I am a junior at Purdue University pursing a degree in Computer Science, with a concentration in system software and information systems.
+My interests mainly revolve around computer systems and networks.

+---

-Put your address / P.O. box / other info right below your picture.
+#Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+---